 - Size of changes: The code should not exceed 400 lines.
 If it is longer than that, break the request into smaller parts.

-Duration of review: The review should not take about 12 minutes for every 100 lines of code and no more than 1h.
-If it takes more than that, take breaks, or you will find fewer issues.
+Duration of review: The review should not take about 12 minutes for every 100 lines of code and no more than 1 hour in total.
+If it takes longer than that, take breaks, or you will find fewer issues.

 A study on Cisco’s computer-based audio and video teleconferencing solution(MeetingPlace) was conducted in 2006 over a period of 10 months.
 50 developers on three continents reviewed every code change before it was checked into version control.
 Data collected from 2500 code reviews indicate that a code review should not take more than 1h and should not have more than 400 lines of code.
 The pace of the review should be about 12 minutes for every 100 lines of code maximum.
 Anything more than that results in less effective code reviews.

 Split the refactoring: If you refactored the code, it is strongly suggested that you create a separate review for the refactoring changes.
 The changes in a code review should have an identifiable intention, a goal.
 If you made just a few refactoring changes because you needed them to make the implementation work, it’s ok to leave it under the same code review.

 However, if you decided to refactor other parts of the code that did not have to be changed necessarily, I’d recommend creating a separate code review for that refactoring.

 - WIP feedback: If the author feels that the feedback can help them decide how to implement the changes, I strongly encourage them to request an early review.
 An early review is not seeking approval to be merged, just feedback and suggestions.